dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-20-cyberpunk-2077-shard-world.md

 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
+<span class="cyberpunk-lightgreen">Can be found in the 42th floor of Konpeki Plaza during The Heist.<br>
+Can be found in the old WNS broadcast station during Gig: Freedom of the Press in the Northside Industrial District.</span>
 <hr class="cyberpunk-hr">
 When, in the summer of 2020, NASA's Pathfinder mission set off for Jupiter, it was the buzz of every radio station, TV media outlet, and screamsheet.
 Stills of the crew were plastered on every type of commemorative merchandise imaginable: mugs, shirts, plates, bobbleheads, bumper stickers, the list goes on.
 <br><br>